When I was growing up, the first three things I remember hearing about Hawai’i were:

 *The Polynesian was a 4-8 page weekly newspaper published in Honolulu, that had two periods of publication: from June 6, 1840 to December 11, 1841 and then from May 18, 1844 to February 6, 1864.
 From 1845 to 1861, it was the official publication of the government of the Hawaiian Kingdom.

-Photos courtesy of free and other paid for or free sources unless otherwise noted.
+Photos courtesy of free and other paid for sources unless otherwise noted.